-World Autism Awareness Day is an internationally recognised day which is taking place on the 2nd April every year.
+World Autism Awareness Day is an internationally recognised day that takes place on the 2nd of April every year.
 Throughout this day thousands of people take part in activities to raise money and awareness for the National Autistic Society.

 This year World Autism Awareness Week will be taking place from the 1 – 7 April.

 Over the years more and more awareness of Autism has been raised, but there is still so much more work to be done to make more people 100% understand what Autism is.

 How to get involved?

 - Fundraise your way.
 Sign up to receive a fantastic fundraising pack full of great ideas and resources – including Anne Hegerty’s fiendishly difficult quiz, or trying Jane Asher’s spectrum cupcake recipe.

 - Fundraise at school.
 Sign up and receive a specially tailored fundraising guide for teachers and school staff, which includes free awareness resources and lesson plans.